NATO, Russia could play role in eliminating Syrian chemical arms

-The destruction of Syria’s chemical weapons was discussed at a meeting of NATO and Russian defense ministers in Brussels, the first such meeting in two years.
+The destruction of Syria’s chemical weapons was discussed at a meeting of NATO and Russian defence ministers in Brussels, the first such meeting in two years.

 That raised the possibility that Russia and NATO, which usually regard each other with suspicion, could end up cooperating in tackling the problem.